AndyObtiva/glimmer-cs-gladiator/README.md

 could later open the generated `.gladiator` file at the root of the project directory and add unnecessary subdirectories to the `ignore_paths` array.

-### Freezing upon making external file changes in large projects
+### Freezing in large projects

-Gladiator right now assumes smaller projects with a few files only.
-So, when a file is updated externally (e.g. change git branch), it reloads its entire tree, including all the file contents too, which causes a freeze.
+Gladiator right now assumes smaller projects with a few files only as it always opens all file contents in memory for better searching.
+So, when a file is updated externally (e.g. change git branch), it reloads its entire tree, including all the file contents too, which causes a temporary freeze.
 This may get fixed in the future, but it is not annoying enough in smaller projects to be fixed right away.
+The change might include diffing the tree to avoid refreshing file contents for unchanged files, and perhaps multi-threaded loading of file contents to avoid freezing the GUI.

 ## TODO